Motion made, and Question proposed,

 We all know what that means, at its heart, for the most vulnerable in our communities.
 Since 2010 the number of homeless households has risen by 33%, the number of looked-after children is up by nearly 11% and the number of people aged 65 and over in need of care has increased by 14%.
 It is great that we are living longer, but central Government have not grasped the nettle.

-Combined with higher national insurance contributions, the apprenticeship levy and the national living wage, councils are at breaking point.
+The combination of with higher national insurance contributions, the apprenticeship levy and the national living wage means that councils are at breaking point.
 Given the major stresses on children’s services and adult social care, I will focus on those today, but there are many others, and I look forward to other Members making contributions about their local area.

 For childcare and other local authority services, central Government have shifted funding away from a grant system and on to business rates.
 Shopkeepers, in particular, are now finding it difficult to carry on their business.
-Central Government have also failed to deliver on social council housing, which is an indictment against them.
+Central Government have also failed to deliver on social council housing, which is an indictment.

 I thank the hon.
 Gentleman for his contribution.
 In fact, spending on services has decreased by 19.2% in real terms, which is not sustainable.